miscellaneous-mice/Xmonad/README.md

 - Go through the notes given at the end of the page
 - ```sudo pacman -S xorg xorg-server xorg-xinit xf86-video-fbdev xmonad xmonad-contrib alacritty ttf-fira-mono git```
 - ```git clone https://github.com/miscellaneous-mice/Xmonad.git``` (In the home directory)
 - Install the following dependencies below.
-Feel free to choose.
+Feel free to choose!
 - Folder configuration
 ```
 - See which folder are missing before going to the next step